Overview

 Conservation in Ecuador & Galápagos

-Ecuador is very rich in biodiversity, and supports 14 nature reserves, 11 national parks, a wildlife refuge and various natural heritage sites.
-However, as the country largely depends on bananas and oil exports, which necessitate environmental fragmentation, it struggles in finding a balance between its economy and ecology.
-In recent years Ecuador made the difficult choice of exploiting the masses of oil sitting underneath the Amazon rainforest.
-This brought many protests, most of all from the indigenous groups.
+Ecuador is very rich in biodiversity and supports 14 nature reserves, 11 national parks, a wildlife refuge, and various natural heritage sites.
+However, as the country largely depends on bananas and oil exports, which necessitate environmental fragmentation, it struggles to find a balance between its economy and ecology.
+In recent years, Ecuador made the difficult choice of exploiting the masses of oil sitting underneath the Amazon rainforest.
+This brought many protests, most notably from the indigenous groups.

-There were success stories: in 2013, 47,500 acres of rainforest entered the Chai Nunka Reserve, a victory from the Socio Bosque Program.
-And in 2015 Ecuador broke the world record for reforestation as thousands of Ecuadorians helped plant 647,250 trees and 216 plant species in 150 locations throughout Ecuador, as part of a long-term goal to eventually reforest 500,000 hectares of land, which would zero out Ecuador's current deforestation rate.
+There have been success stories: in 2013, 47,500 acres of rainforest entered the Chai Nunka Reserve, a victory from the Socio Bosque Program.
+And in 2015, Ecuador broke the world record for reforestation as thousands of Ecuadorians helped plant 647,250 trees and 216 plant species in 150 locations throughout Ecuador, as part of a long-term goal to eventually reforest 500,000 hectares of land, which would neutralize Ecuador's current deforestation rate.

-The biggest threat to the endemic animals of Galápagos are the species introduced as far back as 1535, mice and rats at first, and later domestic animals brought in by settlers.
+The biggest threat to the endemic animals of Galápagos are the species introduced as far back as 1535, starting with mice and rats, and later domestic animals brought in by settlers.
 Rats have destroyed hatchlings of giant tortoises, feral pigs fed on green turtle eggs, feral dogs attacked colonies of land iguanas, and goats decimated many of the endemic plants.
-Thankfully 95% of the Galápagos' native species have managed to survive.
+Thankfully, 95% of the Galápagos' native species have managed to survive.

-The Ecuadorian government has made a lot of efforts to remove invasive species, with projects working on eradicating goats, donkeys, pigs, fire ants, baltra cat from some of the islands.
-Next on the conservation list is the eradication of cattle, burros, rodents, the fresh water tilapia, and the sterilization of dogs and cats.
+The Ecuadorian government has made many efforts to remove invasive species, with projects working on eradicating goats, donkeys, pigs, fire ants, and the Baltra cat from some of the islands.
+Next on the conservation list is the eradication of cattle, burros, rodents, the freshwater tilapia, and the sterilization of dogs and cats.

 Flora of Ecuador